 I wrote!
 Reader NotesGo to section

-“When you eat, you're consuming a unique piece of art: a chef makes ephemeral art, like graffiti.
+“When you eat you're consuming a unique piece of art: a chef makes ephemeral art, like graffiti.
 And the better it looks, the more you want to eat it.”

-“Cooking is a responsibility and you must do it conscientiously.
-As a cook, the best I can give the world is vegan, raw and tasty.
-Most people who come here aren't even vegetarians and that's the point.
-I did not intend to make a restaurant for vegans, but a restaurant that would show people who eat grill that they can also eat mushrooms once in time.”
+“Cooking is a responsibility and you must do it with conscience.
+As a cook, the best thing I can give to the world is vegan, raw and tasty.
+Most people who come are not even vegetarians and that's the goal.
+I did not intend to make a restaurant for vegans, but a restaurant that showed people who eat grills that they can also eat mushrooms from time to time.”

 Publication Date: 18/10/2019

 Matías is a reminder.
 He travels the world sharing his stories with thousands of people.

 A plant that has its symbolism and tradition in Argentine customs.
 Above all, it has prominence in a...